Call for Abstracts, Chapters, Conferences, Papers, Proposals, and Virtual Events

 Reimagining Our Worlds from Below: Transnational Conversations on Resistance, Movements and Transformations

-Organized by the SSSP Transnational Initiatives Committee & Ad hoc Transnational Virtual Initiatives Committee.
+Organized by the SSSP Transnational Initiatives Committee & Transnational Virtual Initiatives Committee

-Co-hosted by the Environmental and Climate Justice Hub in the Orfalea Center for Global & International Studies at the University of California, Santa Barbara.
+Co-hosted by the Orfalea Center for Global and International Studies at the University of California at Santa Barbara.